akirawisnu/Rln/README.md

 > ### Dedication
 > *To the scientists and researchers in our field, may powerful tools always be free and within reach.*
-> *And to Marlene, the one who inspired me to build this for the better* 🌱
+> *And to Marlene, the one who inspired me to build and help others* 🌱
 >
 > First public release — **14 June 2026**.